 As the battlefront moved to Palestine, the regiment took part in the First and Second battle of Gaza (in March and April 1917) and in the Battle of Beersheba (October 1917).
-In the back of his pay book, Taylor kept a photograph annotated, ‘Empty saddles after the battle of Gaza’.
+In the back of his pay book Taylor kept a photograph that was annotated ‘Empty saddles after the battle of Gaza’.

 It appears that Taylor suffered no serious injuries during the course of the war although he was in and out of hospital in the last 12 months.

 In September 1918, when Taylor was on sick leave, the regiment participated in the Battle of Megiddo.